Massey University: Auckland campus (Ōtehā)

+On 1 July 2025 the New Zealand Police opened a branch of the Royal New Zealand Police College on the Massey campus.
+This facility is being used for recruit training as well as senior courses.

+Palmerston North campus (Manawatū)

-Massey University was first established at the Turitea campus in Palmerston North, and hosts around 9,000 students annually.
+Massey University was first established at the Turitea campus in Palmerston North, and hosts around 3000 students annually.

-The Turitea site houses the main administrative units of Massey University as well as the College of Humanities and Social Sciences, the College of Sciences, and the Massey Business School.
+The Turitea site houses the main administrative units of Massey University as well as the College of Humanities and Social Sciences, the College of Sciences, the College of Health and Massey Business School.
 It is also home to the only Veterinary School in New Zealand.
 Massey University acquired a smaller second campus in Palmerston North in Hokowhitu when it merged with the Palmerston North College of Education in 1996, which was combined with the existing Faculty of Education to form Massey University's College of Education.
 In 2013 the Institute of Education was formed as part of the College of Humanities and Social Sciences.
 The Hokowhitu Campus was later sold in 2016 after the institute was relocated to the Turitea campus.

 Wharerata is a historic colonial home built in 1901 and surrounded by formal gardens and mature trees.
 It housed the staff social club until the late 1990s, and is now used as a cafe, function centre and wedding venue.

+In 2019, Heritage New Zealand listed student hostel, Colombo Hall as a category 2 historic place.
+It was built in 1964.

-In February 2023 the University announced that it would be building two solar farms on the Palmerston North campus, with a peak output of 7.87MW.
+In February 2023 the university announced that it would be building two solar farms on the Palmerston North campus, with a peak output of 7.87MW.